mysteriumnetwork/documentation/content/node-runners/mainnet-migration.md

 In order to update your Docker node, run the following commands.

-Pull the testnet3 node image:
+Pull the Mainnet node image:

 ```bash
 docker pull mysteriumnetwork/myst:latest